 Commissioning a bespoke engagement ring isn't as complicated as you might think, it should be a fun and exciting experience.
 The first thing you need to do is to get in touch, once you get the ball rolling I will help you through the next steps and answer any questions you have about the process.

-Something that many people don't realise about commissioning a piece of jewellery is that you set your own budget.
+Something that many people don't realise about commissioning a piece of jewellery is that you can set your own budget.
 Once you have an idea of how much you would like to spend I will design a piece that fits within your budget.

 You need to know your partners ring size, it's best to be as accurate as possible.
 To help you with this I can send you a Multi Size Ring Gauge which you can use to find the correct size.
 Alternatively if your partner already has a ring that they wear on their ring finger you can take measurements from this, see my Size Guide for measurements.
 Remember it's the measurement for the ring finger on the left hand that you need, sizes usually differ between hands depending on which hand is more dominant.

 Have a think about the kind of styles that you and your partner like.
 Examples of things I might ask you to think about include: whether you would like a solitaire or multi-stone ring, the type of setting you might prefer, whether you would like a delicate or a thicker band and whether you prefer a minimal style or a more textured and intricate design.
 If you're unsure about any of these things, that's absolutely fine, it's just to help me get an idea of you and your partners style.